ahmedsamirio/Estimation-ReinforcementLearning/README.md

 The function ```collective_estimation_calculation``` takes the ```self.tricks``` dict, and return another dict with the tricks collected after each step for each player.

+### Rewards

+The reward function is a state potential function which indicates how close the agent is from the estimation.
+The reward is positive as long as the agent has enough rounds to collect his tricks, and is equal to ```tricks_collected*rewards_per_trick```, where ```reward_per_trick = final_expected_score/number_estimated_tricks```.
+The reward turns negative when the rounds remaining aren't enough for collecting the estimated tricks, or when the agent collects more tricks than estimated.
+The reward then becomes the final score if the player finished with the current collected tricks.

+The rewards passed with each step is a dictionary which maps each player to the reward obtained from his last move, hence it is only updated at the end of each round.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.